blbadger/blbadger.github.io/neural-networks.md

 {% include youtube.html id='lVcNSD0viX0' %}

 The deep learning models generally perform worse on flower type discrimination when they are not given color images, which makes sense being that flowers are usually quite colorful.
-Before the start of training, we have a stochastic attribution: note how the model places relatively high attribution on the sky in the images with a light sky available.
+Before the start of training, we have a stochastic attribution: note how the model places relatively high attribution on the sky in the bottom three images (especially the bottom right)

 ![flower saliency]({{https://blbadger.github.io}}/neural_networks/colorflower_attributions0000.png)